BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 </div>

-This scheme improves label-related features since any labels added to a static address get auto-applied to all derived on-chain addresses (detectable only by the receiver), eliminating the friction in manually adding labels to addresses or transactions.
-This not only makes payment tracking possible, but also useful during automatic or manual coin selection.

-For eg: a contractor Alice can add labels to her silent payment address while sharing them with a certain client, her social media and her website.
+To better understand this, consider: a contractor Alice can add labels to her silent payment address while sharing them
+-  with a certain client,
+- her social media and
+- her website.

 When she receives payments from any of these sources, the respective label will be detected by the wallet application in the on-chain address to infer the source of the payment as this client.

 {% include picture.html
    image = "/assets/images/guide/how-it-works/silent-payments/how-silent-payment-labels-work.png"